On a recent visit to Asuncion I took a walking tour of the Old Town. The most historic district of the city.

 Here are to be found, within walking distance of each other a number of fine buildings and a collection of museums.
 It is a natural first stop for any tourists visiting the city.

 I crammed a lot into the day I spent taking a tour.
-Taking things at a more relaxed pace there is no reason why the tour should not be spread over two days.
+Although taking things at a more relaxed pace there is no reason why the tour should not be spread over two days.
 Especially in the heat of summer.

 If anyone is heading to Asuncion and would like to hire someone out to show them around I would be more than happy to oblige.